Taliparamba Assembly constituency

-Taliparamba State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+Taliparamba State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in India.
 It is also one of the seven state legislative assembly constituencies included in Kannur Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is M. V. Govindan of CPI(M).
+As of the 2026 Assembly elections, the current MLA is T.K.
+Govindan, an independent candidate contested for UDF party.

 Local self-governed segments

 Taliparamba Assembly constituency is composed of the following local self-governed segments: